 The only problem with brining is that you want to make sure you have a pot that is big enough to fit your bird, however you can also buy brining bags that are usually large enough to fit whole turkeys or hams.

 - Buy the right size turkey breast.
-I used a whole turkey breast (two breasts, still joined at the breast bone) that weight about 5 pounds, which is enough to feed 4 to 6 people.
-Usually you can find turkey breast year round, but most of the times the ones I find are half a breast.
-I found this one at Costco.
-Half a breast that’s around 2.5 to 3 pound will usually feed two to 4 people.
+I used a whole turkey breast (two breasts, still joined at the breast bone) that weighed about 5 pounds, which is enough to feed 4 to 6 people.
+Plan on serving 0.5 – 1lb of turkey per person.

-- Thaw your turkey breast before brining it.
-The night before brining, take it out of the freezer and let it sit on your counter in a bowl overnight.
-By morning is should be thawed.
+- Make sure the turkey breast is fully thawed before brining it.
+Take it out of the freezer and it will thaw overnight on your counter in either a bowl or on a large plate.

 - Instant Pot Turkey Breast